seregayoga/mgcmt/README.md

 # mgcmt
-Magic commit utility for JIRA-like commit naming Suppose you're working on task with JIRA name MYPRJCT-1234 and want to create fast commit based on your branch name.
+Magic commit utility for JIRA-like commit naming.

+Suppose you're working on task with JIRA name MYPRJCT-1234 and want to create fast commit based on your branch name.
 Great, with this utility it's pretty straightforward.
 # Installation